Faridacoding/API-and-AI-Documentation-Samples/findNeedles.md

 ```

-- haystack : is the given character/string
+- haystack : is the given group of characters/strings array

 - needlesArr : is the user input character/string that should be searched in the haystack array.

 ## Limitations

-- <code>findNeedles()</code> can find characters only upto 5 characters in length.
+- <code>findNeedles()</code> can find only up to 5 characters in length.
 Characters above 5 with throw an error prompt.

 ```
 if len(needlesArr) > 5: